tamton23/primekg-vn-icd10-omop/README.md

 Relying solely on Vietnamese medical data poses a challenge for achieving 100% coverage without empty nodes.
 To execute a complete scan of all 15,844 codes successfully, the architecture requires three essential upgrades:
 1. **Proxy Rotation Pool:** Integrating residential proxies to prevent Search Engine IP bans during massive parallel querying.
 2. **Vector Database Caching:** Utilizing ChromaDB or Milvus to cache downloaded web pages, preventing the LLM from redundantly parsing the same articles for closely related sub-diseases.
-3. **Translation Agent Layer:** For extremely rare or tropical diseases lacking Vietnamese literature, the system must autonomously generate English queries for PubMed/WHO, translate the extracted entities back to Vietnamese, and hash them into the graph.
+3. **Translation Agent Layer:** For extremely rare or tropical diseases lacking Vietnamese literature, the system must autonomously generate English queries for PubMed/WHO, translate the extracted entities back to Vietnamese, and hash them into the graph while preserving strict link-traceability to the source domain.

 ---